 For more information or to make a referral, contact Amy Spawn, ECI Program Director, at 972-490-9055.

 A referral for a suspected disability can be made by anyone.
 If you know of someone with a suspected delay or disability, please contact the Community Facilitator or call 972-487-3300.
 Once a referral is made, the campus follows the Student Support Team (SST) procedures.
 A full individual evaluation (FIE) is conducted to determine the child’s eligibility and educational need for services.

 Referrals are accepted primarily from parents, private school administrators, or physicians, for students who reside in Garland ISD or attend a private school located within Garland ISD boundaries.
-You may contact the Community Facilitator or call 972-487-3300.
+You may contact the Special Education Coordinator, Wendy Brower, or call 972-487-3300.

 The referral is made at the campus nearest the private/home School.
 The Student Support Team (SST) reviews the data to determine the need and scope of the evaluation.
 A Full Individual Evaluation will be completed and presented at an ARD meeting.

 If a student qualifies for services, the ARD committee will offer a Free and Appropriate Public Education (FAPE).
 The parent may decline FAPE and choose an Individual Services Plan for their child.
 Every year, the district, with input from parents and private school representative, will determine the type of services to be offered for students with identified disabilities.

 Frequently Asked Questions - Special Education Child Find

 CHILD FIND is a process designed to help identify, locate, and evaluate individuals from birth through 21 years of age with suspected disabilities who may need special education services.

 A parent, doctor, child care provider, friend, relative, private school administrator can contact the neighborhood school counselor,the Community Facilitator, or the Garland ISD Special Education Department at 972-487-3300.